Flight from Southend to Alicante: moorish metropolis on the Mediterranean

 Alluring all year round

 A temperate Mediterranean climate makes Alicante an attractive destination at any time of the year, although the mercury soars in the peak tourist season of July and August.
-Calendar highlights include the midsummer fiesta of St. John, lasting 3 days from 20th June, marked with bonfires, fireworks and the burning of elaborate papier-mache effigies.
+Calendar highlights include the midsummer fiesta of St. John, lasting 3 days from 20th June, which is marked with bonfires, fireworks and the burning of elaborate papier-mache effigies.
 In April, the Moros y Cristianos pageants from the 21st to the 24th feature spectacular reconstructions of medieval battles and plenty of family entertainment.

 Facts and tips for visitors